What is Transformative Learning in the Humanities?

 What are the evaluation criteria used to review applications?

 We will have a committee that is as representative a committee as possible across different institutions to evaluate who we select for these groups.
 We want to make sure we have different schools represented, different departments, different fields, different aspects.
 There will be core commitments that we will spell out in the discursive application form where you will have an opportunity to offer a reason for why you want to be a part of the seminar and what you will bring to the program.
-The most important thing we will ask: “What will you—given the goals of the grant—be bringing to this seminar or to this workshop?”
+The most important thing we will ask: “What will you—given the goals of the grant—be bringing to this seminar?”

 What is the commitment of participants in the faculty seminars?

-We want this workshop to count in a very serious and practical way as research as people are going up for jobs and promotions.
+We want this seminar to count in a very serious and practical way as research as people are going up for jobs and promotions.
 If you are an adjunct, then this could be useful for job interviews, for promotions, for three-year reviews, for files.
 Everyone will leave the seminar with something tangible to represent their contribution.

 Who will lead the seminars?